-Mr Stefan Matthieu Lim Shing Yuan, age 41, was a Non-Executive and Non-Independent Director of Casa Holdings Limited since 17 September 2009.
-He was last re-elected as a Director on 14 January 2020.
-He was re-designated from his position as a Non-Executive Director to Executive Director as a result of his appointment as Deputy Chief Executive Officer on 15 January 2020.
+Mr Stefan Matthieu Lim Shing Yuan, age 42, was appointed as Deputy Chief Executive Officer and Executive Director of Casa Holdings Limited on 15 January 2020.
+Prior to that, he was a Non-Executive Director of Casa Holdings Limited since 17 September 2009.
+He was last re-elected as a Director on 14 January 2019.
 He is the son of Mr Lim Soo Kong @ Lim Soo Chong.
-He is a general manager and a director of Polybuilding (S) Pte Ltd. He holds a Master of Business Systems and Bachelor of Commerce (Accounting & Finance) degree from Monash University, Australia.
+He is also an executive director of Polybuilding (S) Pte Ltd. He was appointed as a non-independent and nonexecutive director of Fiamma Holdings Berhad, an associated company of Casa Holdings Limited listed on the Mainboard of the Bursa Malaysia Securities Berhad on 8 October 2021.
+He holds a Master of Business Systems and Bachelor of Commerce (Accounting & Finance) degree from Monash University, Australia.